How to Encourage Your Kids to Get Tattoos (based on my personal experience)

 Liturgical Year Subscription Boxes are also available!
 The Summer Ordinary Time box ships out to arrive the week of May 13.

 Catholic All Year Memberships are getting better all the time.
-Get access to exclusive printable liturgical living resources every month, plus a free signed copy of my new book!
+Get access to exclusive printable liturgical living resources every month!

 Have a question for the Catholic All Year Mailbag?
 Send it to helpdesk@catholicallyear.com